andy-hanson/noze/doc/language.md

 #### lambdas

-Noze has two different kinds of dynamically-invocable function types:
+Noze has two different kinds of dynamically-invokable function types:

 `fun`: This is a `mut` type for a function that will be synchronously invoked.
   It's `mut` because the function might close over `mut` objects.